jberger/PresentationNamespaces/public/presentation.md

 ---

 * I first gave this talk at Chicago.pm on January 26, 2017
+* I last updated it for The Perl Conference, June 19, 2017
 * The talk is hosted at <https://jberger.github.io/PresentationNamespaces>
 * The source is available at <https://github.com/jberger/PresentationNamespaces>